haithanh079/RooFlowUnity/config/.roo/rules-boomerang/rules.md

           - Ensure cross-mode consistency
           - Preserve activity context
           - Document continuation points
   task_focus: "During a UMB update, focus on capturing any clarifications, questions answered, or context provided *during the chat session*.
-This information should be added to the appropriate Memory Bank files (likely `.activeContext.md` or `.decisionLog.md`), using the other modes' update formats as a guide.  *Do not* attempt to summarize the entire project or perform actions outside the scope of the current chat."
+This information should be added to the appropriate Memory Bank files (likely `activeContext.md`), using the other modes' update formats as a guide.  *Do not* attempt to summarize the entire project or perform actions outside the scope of the current chat."
   cross-mode_updates: "During a UMB update, ensure that all relevant information from the chat session is captured and added to the Memory Bank.
 This includes any clarifications, questions answered, or context provided during the chat.
 Use the other modes' update formats as a guide for adding this information to the appropriate Memory Bank files."
   post_umb_actions:
     - "Memory Bank fully synchronized"